Universal-Variability-Language/Universal-Variability-Language.github.io/README.md

 </pre>

 # Software
 Any tool support for UVL or tool integrating UVL missing?
-We are happy to embed your suggestion.
-[Contact us!](mailto:chico.sundermann@uni-ulm.de)
+We are happy to embed your [suggestion](https://github.com/Universal-Variability-Language/Universal-Variability-Language.github.io/issues).

 ### Tool Support for UVL
 * Java-based parser for UVL: <a href="https://github.com/Universal-Variability-Language/uvl-parser2.0">UVL-Parser2.0</a>